nmakarov/lastconf/README.md

 ## resolving paths
 The same config can be used by different apps from different folders.
-And if some config parameter needs to specify some relative folder, it might be a problem. it might be solved by making a relative path using `__dirname` in the .js config file
+And if some config parameter needs to specify some relative folder, it might be a problem. it might be solved by making a relative path (relative to the config files location) using `__dirname` in the .js config file
 ```
 	...
 	directory: __dirname + '/../db/migrations'